hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 ### Replicated Console

 1. From the installer dashboard (`https://<TFE HOSTNAME>:8800/dashboard`),
-    click the "Check Now" button; the new version should be recognized.
+    click the "Check Now" button.
+Terraform recognizes the new version.
 1. Click "View Update".
 1. Review the release notes and then click "Install Update".